LuisRomoF/Notes/Full_Stack_Web_Dev/API/api_notes.md

 # API
+APIs are a set of commands, functions, protocols and objects that programmers can use to créate software or interact with an external system.

 APIs act as intermediaries, enabling developers to access the functionality and data of external systems, services, or platforms without needing to understand the underlying implementation details.
 They provide a standardized way for different software components to interact, facilitating interoperability and integration.

 ## Endpoint